rails/rails/guides/source/upgrading_ruby_on_rails.md

 Using `render :text` may pose a security risk, as the content is sent as `text/html`.

+### PostgreSQL json and hstore datatypes

+Rails 4.1 will map `json` and `hstore` columns to a string-keyed Ruby `Hash`.
+In earlier versions a `HashWithIndifferentAccess` was used.
+This means that symbol access is no longer supported.
+This is also the case for `store_accessors` based on top of `json` or `hstore` columns.
+Make sure to use string keys consistently.

 Upgrading from Rails 3.2 to Rails 4.0
 -------------------------------------